overture-stack/website/README.md

 These environments only apply when deploying to Netlify.
 The non-secret settings are stored in `netlify.toml`.

-- `production`: The live site at <https://overture.bio>, deployed automatically by Netlify when a PR is merged into master.
+- `production`: The live site at <https://overture.bio>, deployed automatically by Netlify when a PR is merged into the main branch.
-- `deploy-preview`: Netlify deploys that are automatically generated when there is a PR created/updated on the master branch.
+- `deploy-preview`: Netlify deploys that are automatically generated when there is a PR created/updated on the main branch.
 - `branch-deploy`: Other branches and PRs, deployed manually.

 ## Feature flags & environment variables